pablox-cl/dotfiles-deprecated/README.markdown

 For the same reason I'm **not** installing any conkyrc with the install script.

+## Miscellaneous Notes ##

+I added a xbindkeys file to emulate an horizontal scroll with shift + vertical scroll, so `xbindkeys` and `xautomation` are needed to make that work.

 ## Issues? ##

 If you have any problem, think that something can work better or want to